-1 Members of the Association who are members of Council, a Committee, a staff advisory committee, or a special or ad hoc committee whose conduct or activities are detrimental to or incompatible with the objectives and policies of the Association may be removed or suspended from office.

-2 Any matter raised under section 5(1) shall be dealt with by Council upon written notice or receipt of any form of information identifying a concern, in a fair and transparent manner.

-3 Notice of motion of removal or suspension of any member must be given to the member concerned and to all members of the particular Committee or group and all members of Council in a timely manner.

-4 The motion to remove or suspend must be passed by a 2/3 majority of the Council members present and voting at a Council meeting where a quorum is present.

-5 A member of the Association elected or appointed to Council or a Committee ceases to hold office as an elected Council member, or as a member of a Committee if, before the expiry of their term of office they:

-(a) contravene a term of the Code of Conduct;

-(b) negatively affect the reputation of the Association;

-(c) cease to be registered as an RPN;

-(d) cease to be a member in Good Standing;

-(e) cease to reside in Saskatchewan;

-(f) become a respondent in Saskatchewan, another province, or foreign jurisdiction in a professional conduct process; or

-(g) become an employee of the Association.

-6 In the event of a vacancy in the elected members of the Council, the Council may appoint another practicing member in Good Standing to fill the vacancy until the earlier of:

-(a) the expiry of the term of office of the Council member whose departure caused the vacancy; or

-(b) the date on which a practicing member in Good Standing is elected to fill the vacancy in accordance with the Act and these Bylaws.
+- 1. Members of the Association appointed to Council and committees, whose conduct or activities are detrimental to or incompatible with the objectives and policies of the Association may be removed or suspended from office. - 2.
+Any matter raised under section 5(1) shall be dealt with by Council upon written notice or receipt of any form of information identifying a concern, in a fair and transparent manner. - 3.
+Notice of motion of removal or suspension of any member must be given to the member concerned and to all members of the particular Committee or group and all members of Council in a timely manner. - 4.
+The motion to remove or suspend must be passed by a 2/3 majority of the Council members present and voting at a Council meeting where a quorum is present. - 5.
+Members of the Association appointed to Council or a Committee ceases to hold office if, before the expiry of their term of office they: - (a) contravene a term of the Code of Conduct; - (b) negatively affect the reputation of the Association; - (c) cease to be registered as an RPN; - (d) cease to be a member in Good Standing; - (e) cease to reside in Saskatchewan; - (f) become a respondent in Saskatchewan, another province, or foreign jurisdiction in a professional conduct process; or - (g) become an employee of the Association. - 6.
+In the event of a vacancy in the members of the Council appointed pursuant to section 7(2)(a) of the Act, the Council may appoint another practicing member in Good Standing or public representative to fill the vacancy until: - (a) the expiry of the term of office of the Council member whose departure caused the vacancy.

-Section 6 - Council Meetings
+Section 5 - Council Meetings